Blog

 Find out how Sprinto is helping organizations become and stay HIPAA-Certified

-As a cloud-hosted business associate, compliance with Omnibus rule HIPAA is critical to your success and growth.
+As a cloud-hosted business associate, compliance with the Omnibus rule HIPAA is critical to your success and growth.
 Sprinto provides the ideal platform to keep up with the regular requirements of keeping your business in line with these regulations.

 The in-app features allow you to monitor safeguards, manage vendors and subcontractors, as well as provide in-built HIPAA training for staff members.